Breaking Down the Different Types of Housing and Home Styles

 One downside is finding a place to legally park the tiny home.
 In most parts of the country, they are classified as recreational vehicles, not meant to be lived in full time, and usually only allowed in RV parks or campgrounds.

 Another challenge is tiny house financing.
-A traditional mortgage is a nice thought, but just that, for a true tiny house.
 Options include a personal loan, builder financing, a chattel mortgage (a loan for a movable piece of personal property), and an RV loan if the tiny house meets the Recreational Vehicle Industry Association’s definition of an RV: “a vehicular-type unit primarily designed as temporary living quarters for recreational, camping, or seasonal use.”

 A not-tiny consideration is making use of such a small space.
 Many people may not last long in a tiny home.

-Pros and Cons of Buying a Tiny House
+Pros and Cons of Buying a Tiny Home

 6. Townhomes

-A townhome or townhouse can look and feel a lot like a detached house, in that it has its own entrance and may have its own driveway, basement, patio or deck, and even a small backyard.
-But these row houses, which are often found in cities like New York, San Francisco, and Washington, D.C., and usually have multiple stories, share at least one common wall with a neighboring home.
+A townhome or townhouse can look and feel like a detached house, in that it has its own entrance and may have its own driveway, basement, patio or deck, and even a small backyard.
+But these row houses, which are often found in cities like New York City, San Francisco, and Washington, D.C., and usually have multiple stories, share at least one common wall with a neighboring home.

 Those shared walls can make buying a townhouse more affordable than a comparable detached home.
 And owners who belong to an HOA with neighboring homes generally don’t have to worry about exterior upkeep, although owners of townhouses classified as fee simple are responsible for exterior maintenance of their structure and sometimes the surrounding yard.